 Take a page from Martha’s book and keep breakfast a casual, self-serve affair.
 Show guests how to work your coffeemaker, and stock up on morning staples like toast, cereal, yogurt, and fruit.
+Leaving them out on a pretty tray adds polish with next to no effort.
 (Of course, if you’re up and want to play short-order cook or make a doughnut run, we doubt you’ll hear complaints.)

 6 of 9

 If you’ve got Netflix, post a note to let guests know they’ve got your blessing to use it -- plus a list of your DVDs with a hand-scribbled, “Movie night?
 Say the word!”
 (If you’re gunning for host of the year, an in-room bar cart and TV stand should seal the deal.)

 Time Well Spent

 These days, we’ve conditioned ourselves to pass any spare time on our phones -- but while we may reach there first, we can still enjoy low-tech forms of fun.
 Remind guests young and old that magazines, board games, and crafts can make for a grand old time (and even a DIY souvenir).